June 22, 2022

 Rehabilitation programs like the ones offered at Vanity Wellness Center teach you how to cope with cravings, triggers, and intrusive thoughts in a healthy way.
 However, daily stressors or distressing events can make it harder to maintain sobriety.
 In those moments, you can lean on your resources and support system to give you strength and motivation for continued abstinence.

-Physical relapse generally follows emotional and mental relapse.
+Physical relapse generally follows mental relapse and emotional relapse.
 However, some individuals experience strong triggers, cravings, or intrusive thoughts, which may cause a backslide into maladaptive behaviors, like substance misuse.
 This could potentially happen without first undergoing a prolonged mental or emotional relapse.
 According to The Yale Journal of Biology and Medicine (YJBM), “Once an individual has had one drink or one drug use, it may quickly lead to a relapse of uncontrolled using,” and “more importantly, it usually will lead to a mental relapse of obsessive or uncontrolled thinking about using, which eventually can lead to physical relapse.”
 The side effects of physical relapse include:

 It is important to recognize possible warning signs of an impending physical relapse.